 Figure 1: Revenue / Profit / Sentiment by Industry Type

-Figure 1 looks at information from 123 projects analyzed over a 5-year period.
-The “Average of Score” column represents the sentiment analysis from their Client Feedback Tool data (based on our proprietary 1-7 scale, with 4 meaning “Met Expectations”).
+Figure 1 looks at information from 123 projects analyzed over five years.
+The “Average of Score” column represents the sentiment analysis from their Client Feedback Tool data.
+Results are based on our proprietary 1-7 scale, with 4 meaning “Met Expectations.”
 A brief operational interpretation of this data indicated:

 - Industrial represents an ideal project profile.
 They are proven to represent a large revenue source and fair margin, and with positive CX results (5.0 indicating the firm was exceeding expectations on service delivery).
 Based on this information, the firm made the decision to explore the means of driving margin even higher to capture the positive brand value.